Part 2 – Puglia Road Trip Only Gets Better

 Grotte di Castellana | Hell In A Cave

-Furthermore, just 16 kilometres from Polignano a Mare and Monopoli, is a magical place at the foot of the Itria Valley.
+Furthermore, just 16 kilometres from Polignano a Mare and Monopoli is a magical place at the foot of the Itria Valley.
 Grotte di Castellana is a labyrinth of underground caves and chasms measuring 3 kilometres long and 70 metres below ground.
-The grotto can only be entered via a one or two-hour tour.
-The grotte which began forming about 90 million years ago is said to be the most beautiful speleological complex in Italy.
+It can only be entered via joining either a one or two-hour tour.
+This grotte began forming about 90 million years ago and is said to be the most beautiful speleological complex in Italy.
 Franco Anelli discovered the grotte in 1938 and opened to the public in the early 1960s.

 To reach the caves visitors must climb down a long stairway, visitors exit the cave via an elevator.
 The first cave named the ‘Grave’ has a giant cyclops stalagmite in the centre and it’s here where special events and performances like ‘Hell in a Cave’ are held throughout the year.
 Photography and filming are only permitted in the first cave.
 Castellana Grotte has stunning rock formations and geological features with red draping curtains of alabaster.